Azure/logicapps/templates/README.md

 ## Setup
 To start developing template for Logic Apps, you will need the following:

-* An active Azure subscription
+* An active Azure subscription for test new templates in Logic Apps
-* A GitHub account
+* A GitHub account in order to submit pull request for your proposed change
-* Fiddler
+* [Fiddler](http://www.telerik.com/fiddler) to redirect network traffic to test new templates

 ## Overview of the template structure